Climate / Climate Change

 Climate, emissions and environmental accounts

-The graphic below shows the development of the air pollutants CO2, SO2, NOx and CH4 in relation to the gross value added in the period from 2000 to 2015.
+The following graphic shows the development of the air pollutants CO2, SO2, NOx, CH4 as well as PM10 and PM2.5 in relation to the gross domestic product in the period from 2000 to 2022.

 Data relevant to the climate is also recorded as part of the energy accounts and the material flow accounts.
 In addition to the consumption of fossil fuels in both accounts, the energy accounts also include the production and consumption of renewable energy sources.
 The share of renewable energy sources in gross final energy consumption is important with regard to monitoring the target path and the achievement of targets for the 2007 Climate and Energy Pact.